We woke up this morning to the sun shining through the hatch above our bed and birds chirping out our windows.

 The idea was to get to the first lock by 9, when it opened.
 However, between here and there was a very shallow and long canal, a very shallow and long lake, and two bridges that someone needed to open for us.
 If we know we’ll be delayed at one of those we’d just sleep in and enjoy the delay whilst tied up.
 Unfortunately it doesn’t work that way.

-Plus weeds.
+In addition to a lake, a canal, and bridges, we had to deal with weeds.
 The weeds here grow to the surface.
-We plowed 10 miles of weeds, easy, while working through slots where beauty concealed treacherousness.
+We plowed ten miles of weeds, easy, while working through slots where fortunately beauty trumped the treacherousness.